Last updated: July 2021

 The lawful basis for me processing your personal data under the GDPR is:

-performance of contract if you have a contract with me (as a client or supplier), you ask me for a quote, or you ask me to take other steps before we do business together
+performance of contract if you are my client or supplier, you ask me for a quote, or you ask me to take other steps before we do business together

 legal obligation in the case of my accounting records